matt-suncy/2022_Summer_Calculated_Systems_Internship_Programs/README.md

 This project is a trend detection program that pulls messages from a stream and analyzes the messages.

 ## Technologies
-Project is created with: Google Cloud.
+Project is created with: Google Cloud Pub/Sub, matplotlib.

 ## Setup
 To run this project, use a Jupyter Notebook connected to a Google Cloud Pub/Sub service.